Antimicrobial resistance: Prevention

 There have been increasing public calls for global collective action to address the threat, including a proposal for an international treaty on antimicrobial resistance.
-Further detail and attention is still needed in order to recognize and measure trends in resistance on the international level; the idea of a global tracking system has been suggested but implementation has yet to occur.
+Further detail and attention is still needed to recognize and measure trends in resistance on the international level; the idea of a global tracking system has been suggested but implementation has yet to occur.
 A system of this nature would provide insight to areas of high resistance as well as information necessary for evaluating programs, introducing interventions and other changes made to fight or reverse antibiotic resistance.

+One Health approach

+Antimicrobial resistance (AMR) is commonly described within a One Health framework, which emphasizes the interconnected relationships between human health, animal health, and the environment.
+Antimicrobial use in clinical medicine, veterinary practice, and agriculture has been associated with the selection and spread of resistant microorganisms across these sectors.

+Research indicates that resistant bacteria and antimicrobial resistance genes can move between humans, animals, and environmental reservoirs through multiple pathways, including food production systems, direct contact, and exposure to contaminated water or soil.
+These pathways contribute to the persistence and wider dissemination of antimicrobial resistance beyond individual settings.

+Environmental sources have been increasingly examined in relation to AMR.
+Wastewater systems, agricultural runoff, and pharmaceutical residues have been identified as potential reservoirs where resistant microorganisms and resistance genes may persist.
+Such reservoirs may facilitate ongoing transmission between environmental, animal, and human populations.

+Efforts to address AMR within a One Health framework typically involve coordinated strategies across sectors, including antimicrobial stewardship, infection prevention and control, and improvements in sanitation and hygiene.
+Evidence from systematic reviews suggests that interventions such as farm biosecurity and water, sanitation, and hygiene (WASH) practices may reduce antimicrobial use and contribute to limiting the development and spread of resistance.

 Duration of antimicrobials

 Delaying or minimizing the use of antibiotics for certain conditions may help safely reduce their use.
 Antimicrobial treatment duration should be based on the infection and other health problems a person may have.
 For many infections once a person has improved there is little evidence that stopping treatment causes more resistance.
 Some, therefore, feel that stopping early may be reasonable in some cases.
 Other infections, however, do require long courses regardless of whether a person feels better.

 Delaying antibiotics for ailments such as a sore throat and otitis media may have no difference in the rate of complications compared with immediate antibiotics, for example.
 When treating respiratory tract infections, clinical judgement is required as to the appropriate treatment (delayed or immediate antibiotic use).